Blepharoplasty (Eyelid Surgery)

 What is Recovery Like?

-There is some downtime required after blepharoplasty surgery.
-Bruising and swelling are common after the procedure, and cold compresses can help to reduce swelling.
+There is some mild downtime required after blepharoplasty surgery.
+Bruising and swelling are common after the procedure, and cold compresses and arnica can help to reduce swelling.
 Pain is usually minimal, and over-the-counter pain medications can help to relieve any discomfort.
 You should avoid any straining, heavy lifting, and strenuous activities for 10-14 days.
 You may also notice that your eyes tire more easily during the first couple of weeks.
 Be sure to rest your eyes and avoid activities that may strain the eyes such as reading or using a computer.
-Most people can return to everyday activities after about a week.
+Most people can return to everyday activities after 1-2 weeks.
+Lower lid blepharoplasty can sometimes cause more swelling and bruising than upper lids alone, and is often done in the operating room with sedation for your comfort.

-Amazing doctor My experience with Dr MacLennan was amazing.
-She was nice, professional, and make you feel comfortable I had my eyelids done before but wasn’t happy with the results that’s why I searched for a good plastic surgeon when I came across Dr McLellan and the review was good.
+My experience with Dr MacLennan was amazing.
+She was nice, professional, and made me feel comfortable.
+I had my eyelids done before, but wasn’t happy with the results.
+That’s why I searched for a good plastic surgeon when I came across Dr. MacLennan, and the reviews were good.
 All the reviews are 100% true.
 Very knowledgeable for what she does.
-I would for sure go back to her for my breast implant and well highly recommended her to family and friends.
-Thank you Dr McLellan to all the staff was all helpful and incredible also the staff at Banff Spring Hospital thank you all.
+I would for sure go back to her for my breast implant, and will highly recommend her to family and friends.
+Thank you, Dr. MacLennan, and to all the staff who were helpful and incredible, also the staff at Banff Spring Hospital, thank you all.

 FAQs